mattjaybe/SillyTavern-Larson/README.md

 Configure different animations for each interaction state:

 - **Generating** - Active animation while AI is responding
-- **Thinking** - Distinct animation during reasoning/thinking phases (supports Claude, GPT-4, Gemini, GLM5, and more)
+- **Thinking** - Optional distinct animation during reasoning/thinking phases (Streaming must be enabled for this feature)
 - **Idle** - Optional animation when waiting for input (can be disabled or hidden)

 ### ⚡ **Speed Controls**